The Cleaners (serial killers): Members

+All of the members led a healthy lifestyle and did not drink anything stronger than beer.
+Subsequent psychological examinations determined that all of the "Cleaners" were sane, with the exception of Karataev, who was recognized as partially sane.

 Investigation and arrest

 In the fall of 2014, operatives paid attention to a similar style of murders in different parts of the city: victims were tricked into visiting scarcely populated or deserted areas, mostly at night, then hit with a hammer first and struck with dozens of knives afterwards, the victims usually being heavily drunk or homeless, sometimes guest workers.
 Suspecting that all the crimes were committed by the same people, the investigators combined them into one case.
 But the investigation had no serious clues for a long time.
 Suspicion fell on supporters of Nazi ideology, and relevant groups in social networks were actively studied, but no trace of crimes in the virtual space could be found.

 Subsequently, employees of the Main Department of the Sledkom and FSB were able to track the mobile phones in the areas where the killings occurred.
-Several of the same numbers "fought" on communication towers near the crime scenes.
-Having researched the owners of the numbers, the FSB officers calculated the suspects.
-On February 15, 2015, Pavel Voitov and Artur Narcissov attacked a janitor in Vykhino, but he actively resisted.
+Several of the same numbers pinged on communication towers near the crime scenes.
+Having researched the owners of the numbers, the FSB officers identified the suspects.
+On 15 February 2015, Pavel Voitov and Artur Narcissov attacked a janitor in Vykhino, but he actively resisted.
 The criminals were forced to flee, and the janitor was able to testify and describe them.

-As a result, on February 19, 2015, the police, together with the FSB, detained 20-year-old Pavel Voitov and 25-year-old Elena Lobacheva—their place of residence was calculated from video cameras installed around the city.
+As a result, on 19 February 2015, the police, together with the FSB, detained 20-year-old Pavel Voitov and 25-year-old Elena Lobacheva—their place of residence was calculated from video cameras installed around the city.
 During the searches, six knives, an unregistered "Osa" pistol, clothes with the janitor's blood and a hammer were found inside their home.
 After some time, the police arrested two other suspects—19-year-old Maxim Pavlov and 21-year-old Vladislav Karataev.
 A little later, 23-year-old Artur Narcissov was also detained.
 The detainees confessed at the first interrogation, including to the killings, even though the authorities hadn't suspected them of the murders.